moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 [^11]: Internet Engineering Task Force (IETF).
 (2015). *RFC 7539: ChaCha20 and Poly1305 for IETF protocols.* Retrieved January 20, 2025, from [https://www.rfc-editor.org/rfc/rfc7539](https://www.rfc-editor.org/rfc/rfc7539)

-[^12]: It does state that a 96-bit nonce is the most efficient due to the way CPUs process data (they operate on 32-bit words).
+[^12]: It does state that a 96-bit nonce is the most efficient, likely due to the way CPUs process data (they operate on 32-bit words).

 [^13]: In a similar context, the ChaCha20 spec calls it a _keystream_.
 ChaCha20 is a stream cipher, unlike AES, so I'm not sure if the wording can be used interchangeably.